adiaz-uf/DataAnalisys-WebVisualization/README.md

 ---

-## 🧩 Technical Architecture
-Diagram and code structure (to be added).

----

 ## 🎨 Customization Options
 - **Chart Styling:** Modify chart definitions in each script
 - **Time Periods:** Adjust date formatting strings to change granularity